airwallex/airwallex-payment-android/GUIDE.md

     }
 ```

-3. After successfully confirming the `PaymentIntent`, Airwallex will return all the parameters that are needed for WeChat Pay.
+3. After successfully confirming the payment intent, Airwallex will return all the parameters that are needed for WeChat Pay.
 You need to call [WeChat Pay SDK](https://pay.weixin.qq.com/wiki/doc/api/wxpay/pay/In-AppPay/chapter6_2.shtml) to complete the final payment.
 Check the [WeChat Pay Sample](https://github.com/airwallex/airwallex-payment-android/tree/master) for more details.

 ```kotlin
     val weChat = response.weChat
     // `weChat` contains all the data needed for WeChat Pay, then you need to send `weChat` to [WeChat Pay SDK](https://pay.weixin.qq.com/wiki/doc/api/wxpay/pay/In-AppPay/chapter6_2.shtml).